radekosmulski/10_neural_nets/README.md

     * minimize a cost function with a complex error surface
     * understand why and how the acceleration / momentum method works
     * practice implementing a more complex neural network

+5. count_ones_RNN.py

+    A toy RNN for counting the number of times one appears in a list containing zeros and ones.

+    I implemented this neural network based on a great tutorial by Peter Roelants that can be found [here](http://peterroelants.github.io/posts/rnn_implementation_part01/).

+    Learning Objectives:
+    * learn about and experiment with recurrent neural networks